-Many people have no side effects from the COVID-19 vaccine.
+Many people have no side effects from COVID-19 vaccines.
 If you do have side effects, they tend to be mild and go away in a few days.
-Side effects may include:
+Common side effects may include:

-Within 7 days after getting either the Pfizer-BioNTech or the Moderna vaccine, there have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart).
-This inflammation can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
+There have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) in the first 7 days after getting an mRNA COVID-19 vaccine.
+These rare events can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
 Get medical help right away if you have any of these symptoms.

 To help with soreness and swelling:

 If you have a fever, wear fewer layers of clothes and drink more fluids.
 There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you aren’t sure what medicine or dose to take.
 Follow the directions on the package.

 Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you were told to do this, call your doctor even if you think the fever is from the vaccine.

 Go to MyHealth.Alberta.ca/myhealthrecords for your COVID-19 immunization record.
 You can also sign up for a MyHealth Records account to get a list of most immunizations you’ve had in Alberta.